Here we outline two main strategies for your job and internship search:

 Agile project teams create short user stories as a way to plan out the work for upcoming sprints.
 In this…

-Taught by Melody Wilding
+Taught by Pearson

 Recruiting Foundations (2016)